c-bombach/cogsci-response-variability/README.md

 ## Overview

-All relevant files for the analysis and the data preparation are contained in the folder `analysis`:
+All relevant scripts for the analysis and the data preparation are contained in the folder `analysis`:

 * `K-meansClustering.ipynb`: contains code for the clustering analysis.
 * `compare_distances.py`: Data preparation for the distance comparison (Q2)